Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-5.md

 ## 61-007 Create a handler for the POST request after a user is subscribed

 ## 62-008 Create methods to create a Stripe customer and subscribe to a plan

 ## 63-009 Updating our handler to complete a subscription
+Currently, if you test things, you get: status: 400 with `No such plan` as message.
+It's because we copied the wrong plan id.
+We should copy the one that is in `Pricing list` not in `Details` in stripe dashboard.
+So the plan_id starts with `price_` not `prod_`.

+You can see the subscriptions in `subscriptions` page of stripe.

 ## 64-010 Saving transaction & customer information to the database
+We want to save the transaction, customer and order locally.

+With our approach, we're only gonna communicate with backend, we're not gonna POST anything to frontend and then redirect the user and ... , we'll handle everything from backend.

+We do have `SaveCustomer` in frontend code and not on backend, but we need it in both places.
+So we could move it to it's own package and call the same function from both places. **But** we're gonna assume that things might diverge over time, that I might be doing slightly different things on frontend for SaveCustomer than we're on backend.
+So I'm just gonna duplicate the code for it instead of having it in one place.

+We don't get a bank return code on frontend, because when somebody subscribes to a plan in stripe, it creates an invoice and it lets that invoice sit for a while for some reason.
+So we don't get a bank return code at this point.
+So we leave it when creating a transaction(`txn`) in `CreateCustomerAndSubscribeToPlan`.

 ## 65-011 Saving transaction & customer information II

 ## 66-012 Displaying a receipt page for the Bronze Plan
+How are we gonna save all of the info we want on the receipt page of a plan subscription between the `bronze-plan.page` and receipt page?
+There are number of ways for doing it.
+We can store some values in JS session, redirect the user to another page and then read those values from session(`sessionStorage`).